By Tim Lambert

 Meanwhile Guillermo Endara, the winner of the 1989 election was made president of Panama.
 In 1994 he was replaced by Ernesto Perez Balladares.
 Then in 1999 Mireya Moscoso became the first female president of Panama.
 Also in 1999 the Panama canal was handed over to Panama.

-Today Panama is a rapidly developing country and there is reason to be optimistic about its future.
-Today the population of Panama is 3.5 million.
-The population of Panama City is 1.3 million.
+Today Panama is a rapidly developing country and it has a bright future.
+In 2018 the population of Panama was 4.1 million.
+The population of Panama City is 880,000.

 A brief history of Nicaragua